A1Liu/a1liu/README.md

 ```
 .
-├── custom ----- Machine-specific configuration settings
+├── local -------- Machine-specific configuration settings
+│   └── preconf -- Files that my configurations replaced
-├── install ---- Scripts to install this configuration on a new machine
+├── install ------ Scripts to install this configuration on a new machine
-│   └── undo --- Scripts that undo their counterpart in `install`
+│   └── undo ----- Scripts that undo their counterpart in `install`
-├── neovim ----- Vim configuration settings
+├── neovim ------- Vim configuration settings
-├── shells ----- Configurations used by shell sessions
+├── shells ------- Configurations used by shell sessions
-├── programs --- Configurations used by programs that I use
+├── programs ----- Configurations used by programs that I use
-└── startup ---- Scripts that are run at startup
+└── startup ------ Scripts that are run at startup
 ```

-### TODO
-* [ ] Better method of checking for configuration than `-e ~/.aliu_config_installed`
-* [ ] Check for pre-existing files, stuff like that

 ### Installation Scripts
 The following scripts are usable:

-- `bootstrap` - Installs the repository, checking whether or not you've already installed it.
+- `bootstrap` - Installs the repository to the current directory.
 Install with

   ```
   sh -c "$(curl -fsSL https://raw.githubusercontent.com/A1Liu/config/master/install/bootstrap)"